The Quintessential Quintuplets: Story

 The flashforward showing that Futaro will eventually marry only one of the Nakano quintuplets was added in order to eliminate the possibility of Futaro marrying all five of them.
 It was also decided that all quintuplets would have negative feelings towards Futaro from the beginning, because Haruba wanted to write how their relationships improved from hate to love in the story, except Yotsuba, who acts as Futaro's guide for the development of the story.

 While it is often the norm for harem romantic comedy manga to have sexualized depictions of characters, Haruba has said that he tried to avoid this to some extent after Vol. 1.
 In his opinion, showing panties which are being worn, i.e. panchira, makes characters less mysterious and then less interesting to the readers.
 To keep the characters interesting, the sexy scenes were intended by him to be ambiguous but not straightforward, leading to readers' imagination.
 The swimsuit appearance of the Nakanos was finally revealed in Ep.
 92 as Haruba thought an episode of swimsuits should exist before finishing the story.
+In the end, Futaro ultimately chooses and marries Yotsuba Nakano.

 Media

-Manga
+Manga and light novel

 The Quintessential Quintuplets is written and illustrated by Negi Haruba.
 Before the serialization, a one-shot manga of the same name had been published in 2017 issue 8 of Kodansha's Weekly Shōnen Magazine on August 9, 2017, and received positive comments.
 On December 4, 2019, Haruba announced that the series would end on its 14th tankōbon volume.
 The series finished on February 19, 2020, with a total of 122 chapters.

 The series has been published in English by Kodansha USA under their Kodansha Comics imprint digitally since June 28, 2018, with a line of physical releases beginning publication on January 1, 2019.
 By August 2020 and July 2021 respectively, all fourteen volumes have been published digitally and physically.

 The "all-color" version of the manga series began serialization in Kodansha's online manga platform MagaPoke (Magazine Pocket) on February 26, 2020.

+A sequel light novel series titled The Quintessential Quintuplets: The Four Seasons (五等分の花嫁【春夏秋冬】, Go-Tōbun no Hanayome: Shunkashūtō), written by Hajime Asano and illustrated by Haruba, began publication by Kodansha under its KC Deluxe imprint on January 17, 2025, with three volumes released as of September 17, 2025.
+A manga adaptation of the sequel novel series is also in production.